Newly obtained George Santos "vulnerability report" spotted red flags long before embattled Rep. was elected

 The report's conclusions ultimately circulated among campaign strategists for top House Republicans and led the Congressional Leadership Fund, the primary super PAC dedicated to electing House Republicans, to withhold its support of Santos, according to three sources familiar with the matter.
 A top House Republican, Elise Stefanik, campaigned with Santos well after the report was compiled.

-Asked by CBS News about the report, a spokesperson for Stefanik pointed to a comment previously made to CNN.
+Asked by CBS News about the report, a spokesperson for Stefanik declined to comment.

-"Congresswoman Stefanik supported all GOP nominees in targeted New York seats just like every other New York Republican elected official, candidate, NRCC, NYGOP, and the entire House Republican leadership team," a Stefanik campaign spokesperson said in January.
+"Congresswoman Stefanik supported all GOP nominees in targeted New York seats just like every other New York Republican elected official, candidate, NRCC, NYGOP, and the entire House Republican leadership team," a Stefanik campaign spokesperson previously told CNN in January.
 The spokesperson added that Stefanik was not aware of allegations against Santos until after his election.

 House Speaker Kevin McCarthy told reporters in January that "I always had a few questions about" Santos' résumé.
 His office did not reply when asked if he had seen the vulnerability report.